amaxharraj/Samsaru/README.md

 ## 3. Start Application

 ### Step 1: Start the Scraping Process
-The first step is to start the scraping process by running the `app.py` file.
+The first step is to start the scraping process by running the `app.py` file, that is located inside the project files ("SamsaruPricePrediction\SamsaruPricePrediction\main\app.py").
 Once you run the file, the scraping process will start, and a CSV file containing the data will be generated.

 ### Step 2: Run the Notebook
-After the CSV file is generated, you can run the notebook.
-However, before running the notebook, you need to specify the path where the CSV file is saved.
+After the CSV file is generated, you can run the notebook, that is located inside the main folder ("SamsaruPricePrediction\SamsaruPricePrediction\main\xbox_data_linear_regression.ipynb").
+However, before running the notebook, you need to specify the path where the CSV file is saved (e.g. C:\Users\auron\Documents\CodeProjekte\asgoodasnew_products.csv).

 1. **Copy the path** of the CSV file.
 2. **Insert the path into the `data_file` variable** in the first cell of the notebook.